Country profile Morocco

 Embassy

 The Netherlands is represented in Morocco via its embassy in the capital Rabat, led by Ambassador Mr. Dirk Jan Nieuwenhuis.
-The Agricultural Counselor for Northern Africa is Mr. Jaap Satter.
-(Since autumn 2022).
+The Agricultural Counselor is Mrs. Patricia de Vries.

 Morocco